-Each participant is given a unique participant number, which is valid for the schemes where the participant is registered.
+Each participating laboratory is given a unique participant number, which is valid for the schemes where the laboratory is registered.
 The participant number is treated as confidential by the Swedish Food Agency, and it is never given to a third party, except after permission by the participant.

-In addition to the participant number, all participants are also given a confidential password when registering.
-It is treated in the same way as the participant number by the Swedish Food Agency.
+In addition to the participant number, all contact persons for the laboratory are given a confidential password, to be used for login as a "user" at the web portal.
+This password is treated in the same way as the participant number by the Swedish Food Agency.

-Correspondence with a participant where its PT results, participant number or password is revealed is treated as confidential by the Swedish Food Agency.
+Correspondence with a participant where its PT results, participant number or user password is revealed is treated as confidential by the Swedish Food Agency.

 9.2.
-Usage of participant number and password
+Usage of participant number and user passwords

-The participant number and password are used to identify participants in connection with PT participation:
+The participant numbers and user passwords are used to identify participants in connection with PT participation:

-- The participant number and password are used for login on the webpage, when reporting results and administering participation in PT rounds. - Participants are required to provide the participant number or otherwise in a suitable way prove their identity when communicating with the Swedish Food Agency regarding a scheme. - Participant numbers are used in annexes the PT reports, to anonymously display the results of individual participants. - The participant number and password are printed on documents that are sent together with the test items in the package for a round.
+- The user password is used for login at the webpage, when reporting results and administering participation in PT rounds. - Participants are required to provide the participant number or otherwise in a suitable way prove their identity when communicating with the Swedish Food Agency regarding a scheme. - Participant numbers are used in annexes the PT reports, to anonymously display the results of individual participants.

+• The participant number is printed on documents that are sent together with the test items in the package for a round.